StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.0.6 🖲️👾🐭
 The best zero-config solution for combining your spinner, trackball, mouse and lightguns into one virtual mouse!
 Written from the ground up.
+Multi-Mouse supports with Batocera v35 or later.

+## 🐭👾🖲️ Get Ready Player One!
 Ready to dive in for some golden age Arcade gaming?

-## 🐭👾🖲️ Get Ready Player One!
-Auto configures Trackball, Spinner, Mouse, Trackpad into one virtual device.
-Multi-Mouse works with Batocera v35 or later.

-MM is the magic solution for combining multiple mouse inputs into a single virtual device.
+Multi-Mouse is the magic solution for combining multiple mouse inputs into a single virtual device.
 Supports any combination of spinners trackball, mouse or trackpads.
 We made Multi-Mouse so you can just play.
 Requires no editing.
 MM is designed to configure itself as one device.

 Get ready player one.
 No hard encoded, hard to type event-mouse names.
 MM will hunt them down for you making the setup ultra easy.
 There's no editing after you swap out new mouse, trackball or spinner.
 No need to configure the mouse input for a single 1 player game.